Getting Started with SfLinearGauge

 Method 2: Adding gauge reference from toolbox

-You can drag the linear gauge control from the toolbox and drop it to the designer.
-It will add the required assembly references automatically, and add the namespace to the page.
+You can drag the linear gauge control from the toolbox and drop it onto the designer.
+It will add the required assembly references automatically and add the namespace to the page.

 Method 3: Adding gauge assemblies manually from the installed location

-If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.
+If you prefer to manually reference the assemblies instead of referencing from NuGet, add the following assemblies in the respective projects.

 Location: {Installed location}/{version}/WPF/Assemblies

-You can refer to this link to know about the assemblies required for adding gauge to your project.
+Refer to this link to know about the assemblies required for adding the gauge to your project.

 Import the SfLinearGauge namespace to your respective Window as in the following.

-Scales is a collection of LinearScale which is used to indicate the numeric values.
-Scale bar, ticks, labels, ranges, and pointers are the sub elements of a scale.
+Scales are a collection of LinearScale which is used to indicate the numeric values.
+Scale bar, ticks, labels, ranges, and pointers are the sub-elements of a scale.

 The Minimum and Maximum properties allow you to set the scale range.